Crislen179/cse15l-lab-reports/index.md

 * The ls command with a path to a file as an argument with print out the path again to show the information about the diretcory.
 * No error for the output.

+# For _cat_ command
+1. Share an example of using the command with no arguments